CataIana/twitch-modlogging/README.md

 - Config options that can be setup now: Toggling automod, moderator ignoring, toggling embeds, configuring moderation action whitelisting.
 All of these are optional

-- Now you can start up the bot and it will listen and post mod actions in your discord servers.
+- Now you can start the bot with `python3 main.py` or `docker compose up`, depending on whether you are using docker or not
 - The output should look like this:

 ![script running](/assets/running.png)